-While I have points of agreement and disagreement with Jonas Ceika’s How to Philosophize with a Hammer and Sickle, I wish to avoid making either the center of my discussion, because his is a work that deserves to be spared the treatment of the standard academic review cycle.
+While I do have points of agreement and disagreement with Jonas Ceika’s How to Philosophize with a Hammer and Sickle, I wish to avoid making either the center of my discussion.
+I believe his is a work that deserves to be spared the treatment of the standard review cycle.
 A book’s worth cannot be judged by how agreeable it is to one’s personal theoretical disposition, but rather by how much it has to teach us, to advance our understanding beyond where we began.
-Measured by this criterion, this book stands tall.
+Measured by this criterion, I believe this book stands tall.

-Written in an aphoristic style, it is far too unwieldy to succinctly summarize.
-With that in mind, I will single out only one of a number of its topics for dissection.
+Written in an aphoristic style, it’s far too unwieldy to succinctly summarize.
+With that in mind, I will single out only one of a number of its topics for discussion.
 This is not because forays into other subjects are without value, but it is this topic that had the most to teach me.
 The subject is the Nietzschean critique of morality and how it relates to Marx’s famous, and infamously ambiguous, rejection of morality.

 What is Morality?

 Much of the ambiguity in Marx’s self-professed ‘rejection of morality’ stems from his consistent, and seemingly contradictory employment of ethically charged language.
 Notably, Marx’s theory of exploitation, despite giving the notion different content, takes its name from a theory of Proudhon’s.
-This is one example that is baked into the fundamental theoretical language of the mature Marx, but ethical charges and declarations litter Marx’s work at all periods of his life.
+In its original form, this theory was moralistic, while Marx’s version of it claims not to be.
+The name of the theory, however, would seem to suggest otherwise.
+This is one example that is baked into the fundamental language of the mature Marx, but ethical charges and declarations litter Marx’s work at all periods of his life.

 Instead, he turns to the thought of Friedrich Nietzsche as a lens through which we may reinterpret Marx’s thoughts on morality.
 By examining the content of Marx’s rejection of morality, the grounds on which he did so, Ceika concludes that Marx’s understanding of morality is narrow, rather than broad, and can be usefully separated from what he simply terms ‘ethics’.
 Morality is defined by five key traits, Ceika writes: